-Yes, but it isn’t easy.
-Injured workers benefits do not change if they live outside Washington State.
+Yes, you can move out of state and still get your benefits.
+Your benefits as an injured workers do not change when you move outside Washington State.
 The right to receive treatment, time loss, vocational rehabilitation, permanent disability and other benefits remains the same.
 Your responsibilities for your claim will remain the same.
 Washington laws will always apply to your claim regardless of where you live.

-You can also update your new address on the claim and account center.
+You can also update your new address at the L&I claim and account center.